What Is a Software Version Number?

 Semantic Versioning (Major, Minor, Patch)

-One of the most widely used systems for versioning is semantic versioning, often called SemVer.
+One of the most widely used systems for versioning is semantic versioning (SemVer).

 It follows a simple structure: